 Determine the percentage of deleterious material retained on the #4 sieve.
 Pick, remove, and weigh the waste material from a 500-700 gram sample.
 Calculate deleterious content as follows:

 Determine the RAS gradation in accordance with Materials IM 302.
 Oven-dry a 500 to 700 g sample at 90°F for 70 minutes.
 Do not remove the deleterious content from the sample.
 Shake the sample over the ½”, 3/8”, and #4 sieves.
 At least 90% of the samples shall meet gradation requirements described above for the material to be certified (i.e. if 2 out of 3 samples meet requirements, the material would only be 67% compliant and thus would be rejected).

 3. Certify the product does not contain ACMs.

 Additional information on the RAS material is required before it may be used in an asphalt mixture.
 When the End User has an existing contract for a DOT project, the District may sample from a pile dedicated to the project at an in-state Supplier’s location in accordance with IM 505.

-Test results shall be known before delivery to the End User.
 All test results will be available at a designated location within 24 hours of sampling when the material is being placed into a certified stockpile.

 Ensure delivery of RAS material from proper stockpiles by verifying the stockpile identification number and associated test results match.